chevere/docs/components/cache.md

 ## Introduction

 Cache refers to a system in charge of storing application states.
-It provides the ability to store _parts_ of the application, making easier to create performant running routines.
+It provides the ability to store _parts_ of the application, making easier to create performing running routines.

 ### How it works